 One day your child will lose their iPhone.
 When they do, you’ll be glad you enabled location sharing, because it will help you get it back.

 Step one is to download the Find My iPhone app to your own device.
-Launch it, and sign into your iCloud account (your Apple ID), if prompted.
+Launch it, then sign into your iCloud account (your Apple ID) if prompted.
 You’ll see a list of the devices that have made their locations available to you.
-Some of these will have green dots next to them, shooing that they are online, and sharing their location.
+Some of these will have green dots next to them, showing that they are online and sharing their location.
 There’s also a map showing where these devices are, or where they were the last time they checked in.

 If your kid’s iPhone shows up as being at home, then the next stage is to start looking for it.
-Tap their iPhone on the screen of your own device, and then tap Actions, and then Play Sound.
-Even if their iPhone is set to silent, it will still play a pulsing alert.
+Tap their iPhone on the screen of your own device, then tap Actions, and then Play Sound.
+Their iPhone will play a pulsing alert, even if the device is silenced.
 Follow the sound until you track it down.

-If their iPhone is elsewhere, the you should put it on Lost Mode.
+If their iPhone is elsewhere, you should put it in Lost Mode.
 This will lock it, and you can track its location, if available.
-You can also opt to display a message and contact number on the lost iPhone’s screen.
+You also can opt to display a message and contact number on the lost iPhone’s screen.

-Kids love iPhones and iPad, so you may as well use this obsession to sneakily keep tabs on their whereabouts, as well as helping you to lose the iPhone when they inevitably lose it.
+Kids love iPhones and iPads, so you may as well use this obsession to sneakily keep tabs on their whereabouts, as well as helping you to find the iPhone when they inevitably lose it.
 And now you know how.